muscbridge/PyDesigner/docs/source/reference/pydesigner_args.rst

 --extent        Shape of denoising extent matrix, defaults to 5,5,5

---reslice       Reslices input DWI and outputs to a specific resolution in mm
+--reslice       Reslices input DWI and outputs to a specific resolution in mm or output dimensions

 --interp        The interpolation method to use when resizing